mavoll/MotionPathDashboard/README.md

 # MotionPathDashboard
-Dashboard to analyse and vizualize detection and tracking results
+Dashboard to analyse and vizualize detection and tracking results (using Dash by Plotly)

 ## Install